 Many of our webinar attendees had questions around what SMART goals are and how you define them.
 As part of our recap, we’ve outlined what a SMART goal is and how you can easily set them for your business.

-If you missed our session on web analytics and “How to Track the Metrics that Matter Most to Your Business,” we have included the full webinar recording at the end of this blog post.
+If you missed our session on web analytics and web reporting and “How to Track the Metrics that Matter Most to Your Business,” we have included the full webinar recording at the end of this blog post.

 What is a SMART goal?